AdobeDocs/platform-learn.en/help/platform/partner-data-support/unknown-visitor-personalization-partner-data.md

 ---
 # Personalize onsite experiences for unknown visitors using partner-aided visitor recognition

-Learn how to collect third-party attributes from the [!DNL Adobe Web SDK] and personalize your onsite experience for unknown visitors using partner-aided visitor recognition.
+Learn how to collect third-party attributes from the [!DNL Adobe Experience Platform Web SDK] and personalize your onsite experience for unknown visitors using partner-aided visitor recognition.

 >[!VIDEO](https://video.tv.adobe.com/v/3423076/?quality=12&learn=on)